Created Sunday 10 May 2009

 Ashley was now back in her bed, deeply sleeping.
 There was no chance of waking her up.
 Meryl was looking over at her friend with mixed feelings.
 She seemed as if she was on the verge of doing something, but, there was always something that was keeping her from doing it.
 She finally decided to let her friend sleep a little more.
 Meryl opened the window some and changed into her pixie form.
 She fluttered out the window and over the houses of the neighborhood.
 She occasionally hovered by a window, peering inside with curiosity.

-After a few hours of flying about, Meryl flew back to Ashley's room.
-After closing the window, Meryl started growing taller and taller until she became her other self in human form.
+After a few hours of flying about, Meryl flew back to Ashley's room and closed the window.
+In an instant her flying body disappeared to become her other self in human form.
 With Ashley sleeping like a log, Meryl proceeded to look through Ashley's clothes and selected a lavender flowered nightgown to wear for the night.

-Meryl gently pressed her lips against Ashley’s cheek, then again below her chin, on down to her neck.
-The slight kissing Meryl started with turned into a gentle sucking on her neck, much like a baby feeding.
-Meryl slid her arms around her friend’s waist and held her in a loving embrace.
+Meryl gently pressed her lips against Ashley’s cheek, then came down slowly on to her neck.
+Ashley unconsciously responded by lifting her chin, inviting her friend closer.
+At that, Meryl became more passionate, the slight kissing Meryl started turned into a gentle sucking on her neck.
+Both of them seemed to enjoy the experience.
+A moment later, Meryl still attached to her friend's neck slid her arms around her chest and held her in a loving embrace.

 After what seemed an eternity, Meryl pulled away from Ashley’s neck.
-Traces of blood were showing on Ashley's neck where she had obviously been bitten.
+Traces of blood were showing on Ashley where she had obviously been bitten.
 With a small sense of guilt, Meryl's red lips came back to the wound.
-When Meryl pulled away from kissing the wounds this time, no hint of what had happened remained.
+When Meryl pulled away from kissing this time, no hint of what had happened remained.

 Meryl snuggled in close with Ashley and closed her eyes.
 Soon her breathing slowed in rhythm to her friend beside her.

-Ashley, with sleep still in her eyes, shut off the alarm clock off.
-She suddenly sensed that she was not alone in her bed.
+When the crystal alarm clock finally cleansed all the sleepiness from Ashley's eyes, she suddenly sensed a warmth close to her, she was not alone in her bed.
 After a brief moment of panic, she remembered: last evening, the egg, and Meryl.
-Meryl was supposed to be accompanying her to school today.
-How was she going to explain her presence to her mother? she wondered, as she was rubbing the sleep out of her eyes.
+She couldn't remember going to sleep, obviously Meryl decided to share her bed.
+Ans she was supposed to be accompanying her to school today.
+How close they would become, Ashley wondered.
+She also tried to figure out how she could explain Ashley's presence to her mother.

 “Morning,” came the feminine voice from beside her, interrupting her thoughts.